glass of alcohol and pills on a table

 The Brain and Body on Booze

 When it comes to alcohol, we’re dealing with three neurotransmitters (chemical messengers in the brain).
-Each one plays a different role.
+Each one plays a different role:

 • Alcohol creates a dopamine boost.
 That initial “fuzzy” sociable feeling we briefly experience after a few sips?
 It’s caused by the release of dopamine, the “reward” neurotransmitter that makes us feel good and keeps us coming back for more.

-• Alcohol enhances GABA.
+• It enhances GABA.
 Alcohol boosts the levels of GABA — an inhibitory neurotransmitter that slows down the nervous system.
 The result?
 We loosen up (and maybe end up falling asleep on a friend’s couch).

 While alcohol remains a “socially acceptable” drug, it is, indeed, a drug, and comes with certain dangers, especially when we drink too much.
 It affects our body in three main ways: